 Decrease Pressure & Inflammation

-If an athlete is unable to be immobilized or chooses to not stop their training, the only remedy is to take as much pressure off of the spur itself during the activity.
-Orthotics such as gel heel cushions can be helpful although it can sometimes increase the pressure on the spur.
+If an athlete is unable to be immobilized or chooses not to stop their training, the only remedy is to take as much pressure off of the spur itself during the activity.
+Orthotics such as gel heel cushions can be helpful, although it can sometimes increase the strength on the spur.
 The best approach is to cut a hole in the orthotic insert where it would be applied on the spur so that pressure is taken off of the painful area during running.
 Besides this “active immobilization”, the next treatment approach is to include modalities to decrease inflammation.
 Icing several times per day is necessary, especially immediately after running or any activity that exacerbates the pain.

 As with any diagnosis, it is always essential to understand the cause of your condition to treat the issue properly.
 If the purpose of the heel spur was chronic plantar fasciitis, as is the most common cause for runners, then treating the plantar fascia tightness is the first plan of action.
 Rolling your foot over a tennis ball or other massage tool is a perfect way to loosen the fascia and break up any adhesions.
 Using a cold water bottle for a few minutes, in the same way, will do the massage and icing all at once to save time!
 Another self-stretch technique for the plantar fascia is the pull the toes up towards the shin to feel a stretch on the arch of the foot.
 It can also be done in a standing position placing weight through the toes for a stretch.
 A common cause of plantar fasciitis is tightness in the calves and Achilles tendon, so proper stretching for these muscles is essential before and after running.